Britney Spears Biopic Flops With Fans, But What Of That Mysterious Sex Tape?

 Did Britney Spears Really Lose A Sex Tape?

-The existence of a Spears / Timberlake sex tape seems to be a matter of opinion, according to Bustle, even though the theft of such a tape is a key plot point in the telling of Spears life.
+The existence of a Spears-Timberlake sex tape seems to be a matter of opinion, according to Bustle, even though the theft of such a tape is a key plot point in the telling of Spears life.
 Within the first hour of Britney Ever After, the movie looks at the dating timeline of Justin and Britney, detailing a Spears family vacation, which included Timberlake.
-The Spears family beach house was burglarized and, within a scene following the discovery of the break in, Timberlake (played by Nathan Keyes) tells Spears (Bassett) “that tape” was stolen.
+The Spears family beach house was burglarized and, within a scene following the discovery of the break-in, Timberlake (played by Nathan Keyes) tells Spears (Bassett) “that tape” was stolen.

 Fans of Britney Spears should be warned at this point not to waste their time Googling such a tape.
 Until Britney Ever After aired, there wasn’t the slightest inkling of a sex tape and certainly, had there been such a sensitive tape out there, it would have surfaced by now.